EannaFennell/CellMAPS/README.md

 ## Installation

 At the moment, to use CellMAPS, both the modelling and execution environments must be downloaded and installed.
 We are currently working on merging the execution platform with [Cinco Cloud](https://link.springer.com/chapter/10.1007/978-3-031-19756-7_23) (a Kubernetes native Application) so in future versions the entire platform (modelling and execution platforms) will be combined and deployed together. <br /> <br />
 Currently all the workflow modules for CellMAPS are stored on a public [docker hub](https://www.docker.com/products/docker-hub/) repository.
 In order to avoid rate limiting, the install will request valid a valid dockerhub account (username & password) which can be created [here](https://hub.docker.com/signup).
+In total, installation should take ~15 minutes to complete on a standard desktop/laptop.

 ### Windows 10/11